nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 [Add 4-month timeline with standard disclaimers]

+[I'm not really sure what to do here.
+If we come up with any kind of a timeline, it's meaningless because of the next paragraph ("in no way exhuastive")... a disclaimer seems kind of disingenuous, given that we aren't even identifying the full scope of work, much less an estimate of how long it will take.
+Major milestones, similarly, will be pretty rough without a complete story list.
+The big difficulty here is doing this with a complete rewrite in mind, since I didn't write cards for every feature of TM2.
+Perhaps I should have done that. :/ Dang.
+If we are suggesting Clojure (or Java), a complete rewrite is necessary.
+This will probably consume at least 25% of their budget (4 weeks), if I had to guess.
+But that's a wild guess without the specific cards laid out.
+I'm a little stuck trying to come up with a timeline other than the hypothetical one I had before which made some basic assumptions about the sizes of cards and the developer's anticipated velocity at the Inception.
+Deepa & Kitty: if you have ideas (a solid idea would be to rough out a quick inception, including real TM2 stories, to fill out the list), I'm happy to let you roll with whatever you feel is best.
+At worst, let's put the old hypothetical timeline back in to avoid leaving this section blank.]

-In the appendix, we provide a sample set of stories and a general outline of major milestones after that.
+In the appendix, we provide a sample set of stories [and a general outline of major milestones] after that.
 It should be noted that this list is in no way exhaustive and does not assume build-out of TM2 or a from-scratch server-side rewrite.
 Therefore, a reader may notice some stories which describe functionality TM2 already provides.

 ## 5 Proposed Feature Additions ##